AnggaR96s/Reforestation/README.md

-## What did the mountain climber name his son?
-Cliff.
+## Why do mathematicians hate the U.S.?
+Because it's indivisible.